solana-foundation/developer-content/content/guides/games/energy-system.md

 ```

 Notice that the confirmation parameter is set to `confirmed`.
 This means that we
-wait until the transactions are confirmed instead of finalized.
-This means that
+wait until the transactions are `confirmed` instead of `finalized`.
+This means
-we wait until the super majority of the network said that the transaction is
+that we wait until the super majority of the network said that the transaction
-valid.
-This takes around 400ms and there was never a confirmed transaction which
+is valid.
+This takes around 400ms and there was never a confirmed transaction
-did not get finalized.
-So for games `confirmed` is the perfect confirmation
+which did not get finalized.
+Generally for games, `confirmed` is the perfect
-flag.
+transaction commitment level.

 ### Initialize player data

-First thing we do is find the program address for the player account using the
+First, we will find the program address for the player account using the seed
-seed string `player`and the player's public key.
-Then we call `initPlayer` to
+string `player` and the player's public key
+([deriving the PDA](/docs/core/pda.md)).
+Then we call `initPlayer` to create the
-create the account.
+account.

 ```js
 const [pda] = PublicKey.findProgramAddressSync(